CabraKill/generateApkFromAppBundle/README.md

 # generateApkFromAppBundle
-Generate apk from appbundle inside app folder.
+Python script for building app bundle and generating apks from it.

+## How to use it 🎯:
+* copy the generate_apk.py and bundletool.jar to a folder named gererate_apk inside %PROGRAMFILES%
+* Add this the location of the folder inside system variables
+* run "generate_apk" from command line

-## To do:
+## To do 🚀:
 * make a script to download the bundletool

-## Recomendations:
-* Add this project to path to access the generate_apk.py from the command line